ianarawjo/splat/README.md

 The semantic search feature of Splat is configurable and AI assistance can be entirely local with Ollama running on-device.
 For many research applications, this privacy is essential.
 However, I have observed students use Splat for many other use cases, outside of qualitative coding; thus, more powerful AI assistance via OpenAI is available to those who want it.

 Splat is offered as a community resource, completely free and open-source.
 Want a feature?
 Implement it yourself and raise a Pull Request!

+## What/Who Is Splat For?

+- Mind-mapping and brainstorming
+- Qualitative researchers coding interviews and clustering observations
+- UX researchers organizing user feedback and research findings
+- Product managers clustering feature requests

 ### Acknowledgements